MikeyT111/AzurePipelinesPOC/README.md

 # Docker build commands

 ## Builds the terraform base image so that we can use the CDK later.
+docker build -t infrasetup --target setup -f Dockerfile.infrasetup .

+## Builds the baseimage with a different version of the BASE Image.
 docker build -t infrasetup --target setup -f Dockerfile.infrasetupU .

 ## Builds the terraform CDK project.
 docker build -t infrabuild --target build -f Dockerfile.infrabuild .